Towards Understanding the Characteristics of Code Generation Errors Made by Large Language Models: Introduction

 Automatically generating code from natural language has been a long-term pursuit across multiple research communities.
 Recent advances in Large Language Models (LLMs) have led to rapid, unprecedented improvements on this task~\cite{nijkamp2022codegen, fried2022incoder, li2023starcoder, openai2023gpt4, chatgpt2023}.
 Despite this great progress, LLMs still cannot reliably generate correct code for many tasks.
 Currently, there is a lack of deep understanding of the cases where LLMs fail.
 Specifically, it remains unclear {\em what types of code generation errors an LLM typically produces} and {\em whether different LLMs make similar errors}.
 Answering these questions would help researchers gain insights into the limitations of existing models and identify opportunities for model improvement.

 To bridge this knowledge gap, we conducted an in-depth analysis of code generation errors made by LLMs.
 We focused on six popular LLMs: CodeGen-16B~\cite{nijkamp2022codegen}, InCoder-1.3B~\cite{fried2022incoder}, GPT-3.5~\cite{chatgpt2023}, GPT-4~\cite{openai2023gpt4}, SantaCoder~\cite{allal2023santacoder}, and StarCoder~\cite{li2023starcoder}.
-These models produced 558 incorrect code solutions on the 164 tasks from the HumanEval dataset~\cite{chen2021evaluating}.
-Four authors performed multiple rounds of open coding and iterative refinement on these errors to derive a taxonomy of code generation errors made by LLMs.
+These models produced 557 incorrect code solutions on the 164 tasks from the HumanEval dataset~\cite{chen2021evaluating}.
+Four of the authors worked together to locate the erroneous parts of these incorrect solutions and manually fix them.
+Specifically, for some tasks, LLMs may propose an alternative solution that differs from the ground truth solution in HumanEval, e.g., using a lambda expression to process a sequence of data instead of using a loop.
+To avoid overfitting the ground truth, the authors manually located and fixed errors following the problem-solving direction of the LLM instead of simply comparing the LLM-generated code with the ground truth.

+We performed multiple rounds of open coding and iterative refinement to analyze the characteristics of the located errors.
 Specifically, we analyzed these errors alongside two dimensions---the {\em semantic characteristics} and {\em syntactic characteristics} of these errors: